 The polar bear's main prey is the ringed seal.
-Polar bears usually hunt ringed seals by waiting for the seals surface to breathe at openings (leads) in the ice or at breathing holes.
+Polar bears usually hunt ringed seals by waiting for them to breathe at openings in the ice (leads) or at breathing holes.
 Polar bears will also stalk seals that are hauled out on top of the ice.

 In fall, a seal cuts ten to fifteen breathing holes (known as aglus by Canadian Inuit) in the ice using the sharp claws on its foreflippers.
-It keeps the aglus open all winter long, even when ice is six feet (~2 meters) thick.
+It keeps the breathing holes open all winter long, even in ice up to six feet (~two meters) thick.
 Seals surface about every five to fifteen minutes at one of these breathing holes.
 Seals also use air pockets trapped under the ice when available.

 Polar bears locate breathing holes with their powerful sense of smell and lie in wait for the seals to rise.
 Polar bears have to be smart and patient because the wait can be long—from hours to days.

 Seal stalking.
 Bears also stalk ringed seals that are basking on the ice by taking advantage of their sleep-wake rhythms.
 The bear crawls slowly forward and freezes in place when the animal raises its head.
 At about 20 feet from the seal, the bear uses its explosive speed to pounce, killing the seal before it can escape back into the sea.

-- Ringed seals are the most abundant seal in the circumpolar region north to the Pole.
-They live in water and on land-fast or solid ice, and sometimes on ice floes.
+- Ringed seals are the most abundant seal in the Arctic.
+They live in water and use land-fast, solid ice, and ice floes for resting, molting, and giving birth.

 - Adult ringed seals have a thick layer of blubber and reach an average length and weight of 4.1 feet and 150 pounds.
 Their backs are dark and spotted with cream-colored rings.
 Underneath, their coats are white to creamy yellow.

 Ice is a must.
-Polar bears depend on ice for access to their main prey.
+Both polar bears and ringed seals depend on it.

 - Polar bears' lives are a cycle of feasting and fasting.
 When hunting is good and a polar bear is in good body condition, the bear will eat only the seal's blubber and skin.
-They can eat 100 pounds of blubber in a single sitting!
-Younger, less experienced bears devour the remains, as do arctic foxes.
+A polar bear can eat 100 pounds of blubber in a single sitting!
+Other bears devour the remains, as do arctic foxes, gulls, and even ravens.

-- Scientists have found that when polar bears dine exclusively on seal fat, their cholesterol levels drop lower than those of fasting bears because of the protective quality of the omega-3 fatty acids found in the seals.
+- Scientists have found that when polar bears dine exclusively on seal fat, their cholesterol levels drop lower than those of fasting bears likely due to the protective quality of the omega-3 fatty acids found in the seals.

-- In summer, when ice floes retreat, some polar bears follow the ice—sometimes traveling hundreds of miles—to stay with their food source.
+- In summer, when ice floes retreat, most polar bears follow the ice—sometimes traveling hundreds of miles—to stay with their food source.

-Polar bears also occasionally feed on other arctic marine mammals, including whales, walruses, and narwhals.
-Beluga whales or narwhals that become trapped in a savsatt—a small opening in pack ice—become easy prey for the bears.
+Polar bears also occasionally feed on other arctic marine mammals, including bowhead whale remains, walrus, and narwhal.
+Beluga whale or narwhal that become trapped in a savsatt—a small opening in pack ice—become easy prey for the bears.
 And whale carcasses on the shore or those frozen in the sea ice offer a bonanza.
-None of these alternative marine foods are available on a predictable enough basis to offset the possible loss of ringed and bearded seals.
+However, none of these alternative marine foods are available on a predictable enough basis to offset the possible loss of ringed and bearded seals.